-In this article, you’ll learn what backlinks are and why performing a backlink audit is an essential part of SEO.
-We’ll also take a deep dive into how to get backlinks for your sites.
+In this guide, you’ll learn what backlinks are and why performing a backlink audit is an essential part of your SEO strategy.
+We’ll also take a deep dive into how to get backlinks for your sites, and how to understand what makes a backlink high quality.

-Creating backlinks is essential for off-page SEO because backlinks indicate the popularity or credibility of a website.
-Search engines view websites with a higher number of quality backlinks as more authoritative and trustworthy.
-When you get lots of backlinks, it can boost your search engine ranking.
+Building backlinks is essential for off-page SEO because backlinks indicate the popularity or credibility of a website.
+Search engines typically view websites with a higher number of quality backlinks as more authoritative and trustworthy.

 Why Are Backlinks So Important?

-- Backlinks correlate with rankings: A study by Backlinko revealed that the number of distinct domains linking to a specific page is the most important correlating factor to Google rankings.
-Backlink portfolios don’t just build authority — they directly influence how well a page performs in SERPs.
+A study by Backlinko revealed that the number of distinct domains linking to a specific page is the most important correlating factor to its Google rankings.
+So getting more (quality) backlinks can improve your rankings.

-- Most content doesn’t get backlinks (so it doesn’t stand out): Another study by Backlinko found that approximately 94% of all content fails to attract backlinks.
+Plus, most content doesn’t get backlinks.
+Another study by Backlinko found that approximately 94% of all content fails to attract backlinks.
 It’s a dog-eat-dog world out there, and competition for links is fierce.
 So, every backlink you get can have a major impact.

 Relevancy and Contextual Alignment

-Backlinks originating from closely related domains, niches, topics, or sections carry more weight.
-Each backlink needs to align with the content’s purpose and audience.
+Backlinks coming from closely related domains, niches, topics, or sections typically carry more weight from an authority and ranking perspective.
+You want backlinks that align with the content’s purpose and audience.

-When analyzing your backlinks, consider how well each link fits within its context and serves its audience.
-This contextual alignment reinforces content authenticity and value in the search engines.
+When analyzing your backlinks (or potential link building opportunities), consider how well each link fits within its context and serves its audience.

 The Weight of “DoFollow”

-Google’s search algorithms place significant emphasis on backlinks without the “rel=nofollow” attribute.
-These links, often referred to as “dofollow” (though the term is more of a marketing buzzword than a technical standard), are the ones that typically pass on SEO value.
+Links without this attribute, often referred to as “dofollow” (though the term is more of a marketing buzzword than a technical standard), are the ones that typically pass on SEO value.

 But to make sure your website’s backlink profile looks organic and authentic, you need a mix of “nofollow” and “dofollow” links.
-Overemphasizing one type over the other can make your backlink profile appear manipulated — leading to penalties.
+Overemphasizing one type over the other can make your backlink profile appear manipulated, which could risk a decrease in rankings (or even a Google penalty).

-One of the most important factors determining the strength of a backlink is the domain authority (DA) of the linking website.
+One of the most important factors determining the strength of a backlink is the authority of the linking website.

-When high DA sites link to you, it indicates that credible sources vouch for your content.
+When high-authority sites link to you, it indicates that credible sources vouch for your content.

-But while high DA links are desirable, your overall backlink profile should be diverse to avoid the appearance of manipulation from a backlink network.
+But while these links are desirable, your overall backlink profile should be diverse to avoid the appearance of manipulation from a backlink network.
 (It’s always a balancing act, right?)

 The dance between anchor text and target keywords is a subtle one.